 Courses Recently Taught

 This course presents an introduction to three-dimensional art through exploration of its basic elements (line, plane, mass and color) and its basic ordering principles (unity, balance, rhythm and dominance).
-Individual projects are of two types: one-day projects allowing quick, spontaneous explorations; and longer, more-elaborate projects allowing careful execution of individual ideas.
-This course assumes little or no previous sculptural experience.
-However, for those who wish to move on to more elaborate materials and techniques, instruction and encouragement is given.
+Students explore sculpture techniques through figurative modeling, digital fabrication, and familiarizing the equipment in the woodshop.
+As students learn how to use the tools and equipment in the Sculpture Studios, proper care for the tools and space in addition to professional finish and presentation are expected.
 The course format includes slide lectures, group critiques and individual instruction.
 Material purchases are the responsibility of each student.
-This counts toward the introductory requirement for the major and minor.
+This counts toward the introductory course requirement for the major.
 No prerequisite.
 Offered each semester.